RhysU/ar/README.rst

    Given data on standard input, use Burg's method to compute a hierarchy of candidate models and select the best one using CIC.

+*arsel-octfile.cpp*
+   Provides arsel.cpp-like capabilities for Octave.
+See appendix A ("Dynamically Linked Functions") within [Octave] for implementation details.

 *example.cpp*
    A test driver extracting a hierarchy of AR(p) models for a sample given by [Collomb2009].